 Maintaining a roadworthy fleet of business vans is one of the top priorities for fleet managers.
 Even seemingly small vehicle defects like low tyre pressure or a malfunctioning windshield wiper could result in a vehicle breakdown, or worse.
-Fleet managers must ensure that business van checks are completed regularly – download our check sheet template for more information.
+You must ensure that business van checks are completed regularly – download our check sheet template for more information.
 A Van Damage Check Sheet can help identify vehicle defects and damage before a driver gets behind the wheel, making the road a safer place for everyone.

 We’ll explain why van checks are so important.
 Plus you’ll gain access to a free downloadable van damage check sheet:

 What Are Van Checks?

 Business van checks are a specified set of conditions that both drivers and fleet managers need to look out for before operating a van.
 The van check sheet requirements encompass the entire van, both interior and exterior.

 It is recommend that business van checks be completed on a daily basis, or just before a van is driven.
 Vimcar has created a downloadable business van damage check sheet that walks you through every aspect of the van you need to inspect.

 Here’s an overview of what should be included in a daily van check:

 - Tow-bars and tail-lifts

 - Seats and seatbelts

 A daily van check shouldn’t take too long to complete, but it’s best to use a van check sheet to ensure you don’t miss anything.